(Investigator 11, 1990 March. This reprint edited)

 When Fundamentalist Christian thinkers, however, repeat too much poppycock they bring disrepute on the faith they seek to defend.
 (M) Investigator Magazine

-Skeptics versus religion, the supernatural and the paranormal – more than 2000 articles on this website:
+Skeptics versus religion, the supernatural and the paranormal – more than 2000 articles:

 |